 The Carl Zeiss Foundation supports research and transfer in the natural sciences and engineering with yearly differing topics.
 It also participates in a programme for scientists returning to Germany.

 There are, however, numerous other foundations, over 450 of which are managed by the German Stifterverband.
 Many of these foundations support individual projects, offer awards, provide scholarships, or provide publishing grants.
 At the Stifterverband website (under foundations and sponsors, then under foundations A-Z or funding) you can search for a foundation that may offer funding in your field.
-Please note that the Stifterverband can only respond to applications that are addressed to a specific foundation.
+Please note that the Stifterverband can only respond to inqueries that aim at a specific foundation.
 General grant applications cannot be processed for organizational reasons.

 Furthermore, there ist the Ost-West-Wissenschaftszentrum which promotes research cooperations in middle and eastern europe.